-- 2.18.2.1 The Committee will provide assurance to the Board in relation to the following specific aspects of quality: - Maintaining oversight of effective implementation of the Quality Strategy and Assurance Framework. - Seeking assurance from the Executive regarding the effective delivery against quality standards and measures. - Participating on a quarterly basis in the Senior Level Quality Assurance panel, which scrutinises a sample of casework, as part of the overall Quality Assurance Framework. - Ensuring there is effective input from service users about how well PHSO handles complaints, and that this is properly considered. - Scrutinising the analysis of Equality, Diversity and Inclusion data to ensure PHSO is delivering equitable services to the diverse communities it serves. - Reviewing the Service Charter Dashboard to assess progress against implementation and delivery of the Service Charter.
-Supporting the delivery of a published end of year report. - Providing assurance in relation to the customer feedback and quality assurance sampling processes that inform and feed into the Service Charter Dashboard. - Focusing on risks to quality and to ensure the Committee has a wider understanding of quality beyond the Service Charter. - Working closely with the Audit and Risk Assurance Committee to inform the PHSO Internal Audit Plan and pro-actively ensure specific reports on service quality and customer experience are included at the right stages during the course of the audit year. - Working closely with the PHSO Audit and Risk Assurance Committee to review in detail relevant reports from the Internal Audit Plan, supporting them to carry out their Board audit and assurance function. - Actively commissioning reports and information as necessary to critically assess the PHSO's quality performance on behalf of the Board.
+- 2.18.2.1 The Committee will provide assurance to the Board in relation to the following specific aspects of quality: - Maintaining oversight of effective implementation of the Quality Programme and Assurance Framework. - Holding PHSO to account for effective delivery against quality standards and measures. - The Chair participating on a quarterly basis in the Senior Level Quality Assurance panel, which scrutinises a sample of casework, as part of the overall Quality Assurance Framework. - Ensuring there is effective input from service users about how well PHSO handles complaints, and that this is properly considered. - Reviewing the Service Charter Dashboard to assess progress against implementation and delivery of the Service Charter.
+Supporting the delivery of a published end of year report. - Providing assurance in relation to the feedback and quality assurance sampling processes that inform and feed into the Service Charter Dashboard. - Focusing on risks to quality to ensure the Committee has a wider understanding of quality beyond the Service Charter. - Working closely with the Audit and Risk Assurance Committee to inform the PHSO Internal Audit Plan and pro-actively ensure specific reports on service quality and complainant experience are included at the right stages during the course of the audit year. - Working closely with the PHSO Audit and Risk Assurance Committee to review in detail relevant reports from the Internal Audit Plan, supporting them to carry out their Board audit and assurance function. - Actively commissioning reports and information as necessary to critically assess PHSO's quality performance on behalf of the Board.

 - 2.18.3.1 The Quality Committee will meet quarterly and its meetings will be scheduled to facilitate timely feedback and review of performance against the Service Charter. - 2.18.3.2 With the agreement of the Chair, the Committee may meet or convene more than four times a year to discuss specific issues.
-In particular these might ensure timely feedback and review from the Committee in formulating relevant papers in the run up to Board meetings
+In particular these might ensure timely feedback and review from the Committee in formulating relevant papers in the run up to Board meetings.